wmayner/pyphi/docs/examples/emergence.rst

            [ 1.,  1.,  1.,  1.],
            [ 1.,  1.,  1.,  1.]])

-We'll set the state so that nodes are off.
+We'll set the state so that nodes are OFF.

     >>> state = (0, 0, 0, 0)